Hjorthmedh/RGCmorphology/ms/intro.md

 multidimensional space.
 Estimates for mouse RGCs vary from 12 [@Kong2005] to 22 [@Volgyi2009] types based either on manual classification of cell types or unsupervised machine learning methods.
+These techniques have also been applied to grouping of RGCs in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and lamprey [@Fletcher2014-mj].
 These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data (e.g. using silhoutte widths technique; REF).
 However, these approachees have no ground-truth data to compare with the predicted number of cell types.

 In this study, we analyse the morphology of RGCs from several mutant mice lines where typically one or a few types of RGC is labelled with